 Sometimes, cancer enters bones.
 In fact, in late stage breast cancer, approximately 70 percent of patients experience bone metastasis.
 This increases the risk of bone pain, fractures, and other life-threatening events.

 Once cancer has put down roots in bone, it can be very difficult to combat.
-Current treatments do not work particularly well; they come with a range of undesirable side effects and the cancer can become resistant to them.
+Current treatments do not work particularly well; they come with a range of undesirable side effects and the cancer can become

 A great deal of research time has been spent trying to understand just how cancer spreads, how it sets up shop in other tissues, and how it can be stopped or slowed.
 Yibin Kang and his team of researchers at Princeton University in New Jersey are involved in this effort.